muellerberndt/mini-agi/README.md

 	<img src="/static/mini-agi-cover.png" height="320px"/>
 </p>

 MiniAGI is a simple autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
 It combines a robust prompt with a minimal set of tools, chain-of-thoughts, and short-term memory with summarization.
-The agent is also capable of inner monologue and self-critcism.
+It is also capable of inner monologue and self-criticism.

 ## Installation